 In 2009 TED created TEDx.
 TEDx gives people from all over the world the opportunity to organize their own local TED-like experience and bring people together for ideas worth sharing.

-TEDxAmsterdamED was launched five years ago in 2012 with a single idea: what if we could create an event to open up education to the outside world and provide inspiration to the inside?
+TEDxAmsterdamED was launched six years ago in 2012 with a single idea: what if we could create an event to open up education to the outside world and provide inspiration to the inside?
 TED had just started branching further into their TED-Ed platform and were happy to give us a license.
 Since that first year we have brought more than sixty ideas worth sharing to our stage and to TEDx online and many more ideas were ignited within our audience each year.

 TEDxAmsterdamEducation is the ultimate platform for spreading new ideas and visions about education and learning.
 We act as a catalyst, incubator, trendsetter and source of inspiration for the future of education.